pypyr/docs/content/docs/api/_index.md

 You can easily extend pypyr with your own custom steps, cli input arguments & you can invoke pipelines programmatically from the API.

+At simplest, you can run a pipeline with one line of code.

 Don't be put off & think of this as advanced functionality: it is very much the idea of how to use pypyr effectively.
 Specifically making your own custom step is likely to be a regular activity - and happily, you can do so with a